GTM members benefits:

 Arthur’s prior experience includes serving as Vice President, Regulatory Affairs for BrightSource Energy and as counsel at Pacific Gas & Electric Company, the U.S. Environmental Protection Agency, and several national law firms.
 Arthur has been appointed to the U.S. Department of Commerce’s Renewable Energy and Energy Efficiency Advisory Committee (REEEAC), and has served as President of the Large-scale Solar Association (LSA), Chair of SEIA’s Utility-Scale Power Division, and on the boards of several energy organizations, including the Center for Energy Efficiency and Renewable Technology (CEERT).

-Ray directs M&A and structured finance efforts, which in 2016 resulted in securing more than $500 million in new tax equity commitments and $700 million in new construction debt commitments for projects under construction.
-Ray joined sPower from wind developer OwnEnergy, where he spent six years as the CFO and led M&A and finance during a time of rapid growth culminating in the sale of OwnEnergy to EDF in 2015.
+Ray has spent his entire career in the energy industry.
+As the Chief Development Officer he oversees a number of teams including solar development, wind development, permitting, land, origination and long term strategy. sPower’s development pipeline is in excess of 10 gigawatts of wind and solar generation opportunities.
+Ray joined sPower from wind developer OwnEnergy, where he spent six years as the CFO during a time of rapid growth culminating in the sale of OwnEnergy to EDF in 2015.
 Prior to OwnEnergy, Ray was a Managing Director at Credit Suisse in investment banking with clients in the IPP, utility and renewable generation sectors.
 Ray’s 14-year banking career included positions with Wasserstein Perella, Donaldson Lufkin & Jenrette (DLJ) and Credit Suisse.

 Ray holds a BA in Finance from Southern Methodist University.